 About This Course

-Joining and learning from the Basic Bioinformatician Course can enhance your biological career by learning through various useful & informative pre-recorded lectures on Bioinformatics tools, databases, servers and biological programming in Python.
+Joining and learning from the Intermediate Linux Scripting for Bioinformatics can enhance your biological career by learning through various useful & informative pre-recorded lectures on Linux(BASH) scripting.

-- The target audience for the Basic Bioinformatician Course are biologists, beginner or intermediate Bioinformaticians or data analysts with no or little experience in applications of computational bioinformatics and analysis.
+- The target audience for the Intermediate Linux Scripting for Bioinformatics are biologists, beginner or intermediate Bioinformaticians or data analysts with no or little experience in applications of computational bioinformatics

 - However, a superficial understanding of molecular biology and logic development for coding is expected from you before you join the course.

 - Bioinformatics is quite easy to get started in, even if you lack a proper understanding of the underlying concepts of Bioinformatics databases, servers, tools and the algorithms working behind them